Skip to content

 3. Verify cleanup:

-• Automated infrastructure deployment
+• Automated infrastructure deployment.

-• Progressive scenario with timed events
+• Scenario progression with timed events.

-• Team-based user interface
+• Team-based user interface.

-• Full exercise lifecycle management
+• Full exercise lifecycle management.

 Next Steps

-Enhance Infrastructure:
+Enhance Infrastructure

-• Add complex networking topologies
+• Add more complex networking topologies.

-• Include additional security tools
+• Include additional security tools.

-• Implement realistic enterprise environment
+• Implement a realistic enterprise environment.

-• Add conditional branching based on participant actions
+• Add conditional branching based on participant actions.

-• Create multiple difficulty paths
+• Create multiple difficulty paths.

-• Include assessment and scoring
+• Include assessment and scoring.

-Improve User Experience:
+Improve User Experience

-• Add custom maps and navigation
+• Add custom maps and navigation.

-• Create comprehensive documentation
+• Create comprehensive documentation.

-• Set up chat and collaboration tools
+• Set up chat and collaboration tools.

-Scale for Multiple Teams:
+Scale for Multiple Teams

-• Create team-specific variations
+• Create team-specific variations.

-• Implement competitive elements
+• Implement competitive elements.

-• Add real-time monitoring and analytics
+• Add real-time monitoring and analytics.